graphaware/neo4j-uuid/README.md

 Apart from the configuration described above, the GraphAware UUID module requires nothing else to function.
 It will assign a UUID to nodes configured, and will prevent modifications to the UUID or deletion of the UUID property from these nodes by not allowing the transaction to commit.
+You can also retrieve a node by UUID.

 ### Server Mode

-In Server Mode, a nodes ID can be retrieved by it's UUID via the REST API.
+In Server Mode, a node can be retrieved by its UUID via the REST API.

 You can issue GET requests to `http://your-server-address:7474/graphaware/uuid/{moduleId}/node/{uuid}` to get the node ID for a given uuid.
 {moduleId} is the module ID the UUID Module was registered with.
 You can omit this part of the URL, in which case "UIDM" is assumed as the default value.

 ### Java API

-To use the Java API to find a node by it's UUID, please instantiate `UuidReader` and use the method `getNodeIdByUuid`
+To use the Java API to find a node by its UUID, please instantiate `UuidReader` and use the method `getNodeIdByUuid`

 ```
  UuidConfiguration configuration = (UuidConfiguration)getStartedRuntime(database).getModule(moduleId, UuidModule.class).getConfiguration();